sghctoma/sst/README.md

-**Travel histograms** show what percentage of the total time was spent in a given 10 mm travel range.
+**Travel histograms** show what percentage of the total time was spent in a given 5% long travel range.
 This graph can be used to evaluate and adjust suspension spring rate and progression.
 Knowing the **average and maximum travel** helps this assessment, so they are shown on the graph too, along with the **number of bottom-outs**.